smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 > 🚧 Note
 >
-> The video uses a seed phrase to request randomness, this has been deprecated.
-Please use the code here.
+> The video uses a seed phrase to request randomness.
+This feature is deprecated.
+Refer to the code in this tutorial for the most up to date procedures.

 # Overview <!-- omit in toc -->